EUROPE MARKETS: European Stocks Buoyed By Earnings Before ECB's Draghi Steps On Stage

 ADVERTISEMENT

-ECB taper watch: Investors will be waiting to hear what the ECB intends for its program of bond buying -- whether it will scale it down in 2018 for an eventual wind-down.
+ECB taper watch: Investors will be waiting to hear what the ECB intends for its program of bond buying beyond December -- whether it will scale it down in 2018 for an eventual wind-down.

 Read:Why Mario Draghi can't back down from ECB taper hints (http://www.marketwatch.com/story/why-mario-draghi-cant-back-down-from-ecb-taper-hints-2017-07-19)